sevenseasofbri/Orbital-README/README.md

 **5. _Login/Logout_** (**Security feature**)
 This feature had already been implemented in the phase 1 of the project.
 This feature is required to store user information and places preference data to help give good suggestions on the home-page (read: Point 5, Features to be Completed).
+All passwords are encrypted and the database server uses TCP/IP abstraction layers for routing and switching.
 - **Testing:** Incorrect inputs during login prompts an incorrect input alert and redirects back to the Registration page.

 ![Invalid User alert and redirection](https://github.com/sevenseasofbri/Orbital-README/blob/master/Images/Screenshot%20(167).png)